theverstappen/job-finder/README.md

 # Vue 2 application with webpack 4 boilerplate

-Vue.js application that finds jobs adverts using Vuex.
+Vue.js application that finds job adverts using Vuex.